Smart-Shaped/FESR_repo/apps/ccai-gencast-frontend-app/README.md

 # GenCast Prediction Viewer

-## Overview

 GenCast Prediction Viewer is a web application designed to visualize and analyze meteorological prediction data.
 The application provides an interactive interface for comparing real data with predicted data, calculating error metrics, and visualizing geographical distributions of meteorological variables.

-## Features
+It offers the following features:

 - Interactive parameter selection (datetime, atmospheric level, variables)
 - Heatmap visualization of meteorological data